DavidMercier/PopIn/doc/models.rst

 The pop-in event
 ###################

-A pop-in (event) is a sudden displacement burst during the loading of an indenter on a sample.
+A pop-in (event) is a sudden (load or displacement) burst during the loading of an indenter on a sample.
 If the nanoindentation experiment is load-controlled, an horizontal plateau is also observed on the load-displacement curve, when a pop-in occurs at the critical load :math:`F_\text{crit}` and critical displacement :math:`h_\text{crit}` (see Figure 1).
 In the case of a displacement-controlled